eugeniecyen/Article_CarCar_SexMarkers/README.md

-# Article_CarCar_SexMarkers
+## Summary

+This repository contains scripts and data used for the research article (in prep):

-Epigenetic biomarkers for non-lethal sexing of threatened sea turtles with temperature-dependent sex determination
+**Epigenetic biomarkers for non-lethal sexing of threatened sea turtles with temperature-dependent sex determination**

+<br/><br/>
+## Contents